johnmutuma5/coc-lwc/README.md

 ## What can it do

-- Language intellisense using Salesforce Apex Language server
+- Language IntelliSense using Lightning Web Components language server.
   - Go To Definition
   - Go To References
   - Code auto-completion